20 Things You Do That Your Cat Actually Hates

 Big changes might be stressful for cats, but they don’t actually want every day to be exactly like the last.
 “Having a home environment that never changes can also be boring for cats,” Vitale says.
 Plus, when they’re not accustomed to any day-to-day variety, they’ll be extra-freaked-out when your grandparents visit or a plumber comes to work on your kitchen sink.
-“Giving your cat new toys and forms of enrichment can help stimulate their mind and may also make them more comfortable with new situations when big life changes do occur.”
+“Giving your cat new interactive toys and forms of enrichment can help stimulate their mind and may also make them more comfortable with new situations when big life changes do occur.”
 Check out these 12 telltale signs that your cat is happy.

 Fireworks, thunderstorms, and construction noises can be confusing and scary for pets.
 The best remedy, says Vitale, is distraction.
 She suggests training your cat to sit and stay in a specific location, like on a mat, and then practicing the behavior when the loud noises startup.
 Vitale’s instructional video shows how she teaches the behavior.
 “After the cat is a master of sitting and staying then have them do this when loud noises are occurring,” she says.
 “Give them treats for engaging in the sit/stay behavior and for ignoring the loud noises.
 Eventually, they will learn the loud noises are nothing to be afraid of, and they will be more interested in earning treats than hiding.”
 Here’s why cats hate water so much.

 Because cats are so particular, you can take advantage of their sensitivities to help guide their behavior.
 According to the website for the MSPCA-Angell, a nonprofit animal protection organization in Boston, most cats hate walking on aluminum foil, heavy plastic, or sticky surfaces, so if you want your cat to stop hanging out on the counter, make sure the surface is unwelcoming.
 Vitale adds that a product called Sticky Paws can make your dining room table less inviting to your pet.
 “Make sure to reward times the cat is on the floor and not on those surfaces with treats and praise,” she says.
-Look out for your kitten–can you find the cat hidden in this puzzle?

 Does your cat seem to give you a wide berth when you’re wearing your favorite perfume?
 “They have excellent noses,” Vitale says.
 “Scent items with a strong odor, such as perfume or deodorizers, may be off-putting and cats may avoid locations with these scents.”
 She adds that there are also smells that most cats really like, including catnip, lavender, and silver vine: “You can also use scents cats enjoy to attract them to locations like their scratching post.”
 For more insight into your cat’s feelings, read about what its different meows, purrs, and hisses mean.